-Queen Elizabeth I confiscated the manor, after the Bishop of Winchester annoyed her during one of his sermons, and gave it to Henry Neville of Billingbear Park (Waltham St. Lawrence).
-It remained in the family until the 19th century.
-The Nevilles had divided loyalties during the Civil War, but Wargrave, with its growing mercantile interests, seems to have sided with the parliament.
-At one point, a foraging party from the Royalist garrison at Reading tried to commandeer five cartloads of wheat and a hundred and fifty sheep from Wargrave.
-The villagers managed to call in help from some passing Windsor troopers and the Cavaliers were sent packing.
+Wargrave Court, near the church, was the old manor house and dates from the 15th century.
+Queen Elizabeth I confiscated this from the Bishop of Winchester, after he annoyed her during one of his sermons, and gave it to Henry Neville of Billingbear Park.
+The manor remained in the family until the 19th century.
+The Nevilles had divided loyalties during the Civil War but Wargrave, with its growing mercantile interests, seems to have sided with the Parliament.
+At one point, a foraging party from the royalist garrison at Reading tried to commandeer five cartloads of wheat and a hundred and fifty sheep from Wargrave, but the villagers responded by calling in help from some passing Windsor troopers and the cavaliers were sent packing.

-Another well-known resident was the 7th Earl of Barrymore.
-He was a well known 18th century gambler, practical joker and general party animal.
-He made Wargrave the toast of London society in 1791, when he built a magnificent theatre in the village, at a cost of over £60,000, and installed Delphini of Covent Garden as the resident clown.
+A well-known 18th century resident of Wargrave, at Barrymore House off the High Street, was the 7th Earl of Barrymore.
+He was a notorious gambler, practical joker and general party animal.
+He made Wargrave the toast of London society in 1791, when he built a magnificent theatre in the village at a cost of over £60,000 (about £4½m today) and installed Delphini of Covent Garden as the resident clown.
 King George IV was amongst the regular visitors.
-Unfortunately, Barrymore was accidentally shot while escorting French prisoners to Dover and, beacuse of his vast debts, had to be hurriedly buried under the chancel of Wargrave Church.
-He lived at Barrymore House, off the High Street.
+Unfortunately, Barrymore was accidentally shot while escorting French prisoners to Dover and, because of his vast debts, had to be hurriedly buried under the chancel of Wargrave Church.

-This central area of the village is probably best known for its inns which once served the myriad of coaches travelling between Henley and Reading.
-The George & Dragon has a superb, though now rather dark, pub-sign encased in glass, which was painted by two Royal Academicians, G.D.
-Leslie and J. Hodgson.
-It is mentioned in Jerome K. Jerome’s ‘Three Men in a Boat’.
-A bright copy is also on display.
-The Bull, is most famous connection seems to be its ghostly landlady who howls with distress as she is evicted from her home.
+The central area of the village is probably best known for its inns which once served the myriad of coaches travelling between Henley and Reading or Wokingham.
+The Bull seems to be most famous for its ghostly landlady, who howls in distress as she is evicted from her home.
+The George and Dragon has a superb, though now rather dark, pub sign encased in glass, which was painted by two Royal Academicians, George Dunlop Leslie and John Evan Hodgson.
+It is mentioned in Jerome K Jerome’s ‘Three Men in a Boat’.
+A brighter modern copy has recently been removed.